inpsyde/translationmanager/readme.txt

 == Changelog ==
 = X.X.X =
 * Fix brand typo
+* Fix missing text domains in some strings

 = 1.2.1 =
 * Fixing the bug where not all translations could be received